-Course Level: Scholarships are available for pursuing full time graduate degree at University of Oxford.
+Course Level: The studentships are available for pursuing full time graduate degree at University of Oxford.

 Scholarship Provider: Louis Dreyfus Foundation and University of Oxford, UK